BTCapsule/BTCapsule_Android/README.md

 That is it!
 Now you can hit the Play button, and BTCapsule will run in your Android.
 Make sure to save the program and name it BTCapsule.py (or BTCapsule_testnet.py for the testnet version).

+BTCapsule was not developed for touchscreen devices, so I have added some unique functionality.

+To copy, double tap on a string within a form, and choose Copy

+To paste, tap on any other form.
+If there are recent words in your clipboard, they will be pasted into the first form you tap.
+You may have to delete these, but it will only happen once.